-10. (1) Subject to this rule, every staff member of the Council is entitled to a housing allowance where such staff member owns and occupies his or her house or leases and occupies a house, unless such staff member occupies accommodation provided by the Council.
+- 10. (1) Subject to this rule, every staff member of the Council is entitled to a housing allowance where such staff member owns and occupies his or her house or leases and occupies a house, unless such staff member occupies accommodation provided by the Council. - (2) A staff member who owns a house receives a housing allowance of thirty per cent (30%) of his or her basic monthly salary.

-- (2) A staff member that does not own a house receives a housing allowance of ten per cent of his or her basic monthly salary. - (3) The chief executive officer of the Council receives a housing allowance of thirty per cent of his or her basic monthly salary, but may not receive collateral for the purchasing of a house. - (4) Subject to the housing schemes contemplated in Part XII of the Act, the Council may upon application by a staff member provide collateral of twenty per cent of a staff member's annual pensionable salary where he or she purchases a house. - (5) The staff member must submit proof of a bond or a lease agreement to the human resources department when he or she applies for a housing allowance from the Council. - (6) An exemption from normal tax, wholly or partly, in terms of a staff member's housing benefit is subject to section 16A of the Income Tax Act, 1981 (Act No. 24 of 1981). - (7) A staff member who resides in accommodation provided by the Council must pay, where he or she occupies a residence with air-conditioning, four per cent of his or her basic monthly salary to the Council, or, where he or she occupies a residence without air-conditioning, must pay two per cent of his or her basic monthly salary to the Council. - (8) The staff member to whom accommodation is provided in terms of subrule (7) is responsible for the payment of water and electricity consumed on such premises. - (9) The Council may not deduct pension from the housing allowance offered by the Council. - (10) Housing allowance forms part of the calculation of leave gratuity.
+- (3) A staff member that does not own a house receives a housing allowance of fifteen per cent (15%) of his or her basic monthly salary. - (4) The chief executive officer of the Council receives a housing allowance of thirty per cent of his or her basic monthly salary, but may not receive collateral for the purchasing of a house. - (5) Subject to the housing schemes contemplated in Part XII of the Act, the Council may upon application by a staff member provide collateral of twenty per cent of a staff member's annual pensionable salary where he or she purchases a house. - (6) The staff member must submit proof of a bond or a lease agreement to the human resources department when he or she applies for a housing allowance from the Council. - (7) An exemption from normal tax, wholly or partly, in terms of a staff member's housing benefit is subject to section 16A of the Income Tax Act, 1981 (Act No. 24 of 1981). - (8) A staff member who resides in accommodation provided by the Council must pay, where he or she occupies a residence with air-conditioning, four per cent of his or her basic monthly salary to the Council, or, where he or she occupies a residence without air-conditioning, must pay two per cent of his or her basic monthly salary to the Council. - (9) The staff member to whom accommodation is provided in terms of subrule (7) is responsible for the payment of water and electricity consumed on such premises. - (10) The Council may not deduct pension from the housing allowance offered by the Council. - (11) Housing allowance forms part of the calculation of leave gratuity.